 - Free parking

-He hired various workers to help him create his resort and even developed an area for people to stay and various types of plants to add to the atmosphere.
-From there his resort took off and brought people from all over to try his fake medicines and experience the “relaxation and healing” that he provided.
-In the 1970’s the government realized what he was doing on the land he claimed to have got for mining and kicked him and his followers out.
-Thus the land was taking over and eventually given to the CSU system which runs it now as a desert research center.
+He hired several workers to help him create his resort, developed an area for people to stay, and imported various types of plants to add to the atmosphere.
+From there, his resort took off and brought people from all over to try his fake medicines and experience the “relaxation and healing” that he provided.
+In the 1970s the government realized what he was doing on the land he claimed to have got for mining and kicked him and his followers out.
+Thus the area was taken over and eventually given to the CSU system, which runs it now as a desert research center.

-As I rounded the bend to the resort I saw a group of big horn sheep blocking my way.
-They bolted almost instantly but it was quite a sight to see.
+As I rounded the bend to the resort, I saw a group of bighorn sheep blocking my way.
+They bolted almost instantly, but it was quite a sight to see.

 I saw some other cars but did not see any other people the entire time I was there.

-After that I just walked around and explored, with many of the places being closed up and not accessible.
+After that, I just walked around and explored, with many of the places being closed up and not accessible.
 Here are some of my favorite pictures.

-All in all it was an interesting place to explore and I am glad I got to check it out.
-If you are into things with strange histories then this stop on the way to Vegas is a good one.
+All in all, it was an interesting place to explore, and I am glad I got to check it out.
+If you are into things with strange histories, then this stop on the way to Vegas is a good one.
 I would love to hear if others are as crazy as me in the comments.